telerik/kendo-ui-core/docs/web/grid/how-to/excel/cell-format.md

 ## See Also

-Other articles on Kendo UI Grid export to Excel:
+Other articles on Kendo UI Grid and how-to examples related to its export to Excel:

 * [JavaScript API Reference](/api/javascript/ui/grid#configuration-excel)
 * [How to Configure Color for Alternating Rows]({% slug howto_configure_color_alternating_rows_grid %})